vaesl/LFIP/README.md

 git clone https://github.com/vaesl/LFIP $LFIP_ROOT
 ```

 - Install [PyTorch-0.3.1](http://pytorch.org/) by the following commands with Anaconda environment.
+Note that he speed here is tested on the Pytorch 0.3.1, Python 3.5.6 and Cuda9.0.

 ```Shell
 conda create -n LFIP python=3.5